+Our CSA is a season long commitment.
 We offer the opportunity to eat local, seasonal, organic food for 9 months of the year through our 2 difference CSA seasons: Summer and Winter.

 Good Earth Farm’s Summer Season CSA is estimated to run for 20 weeks, from early/mid-June to mid-October.
 We offer several share sizes and weekly and bi-weekly options.

 The GEF Winter Season CSA runs November through February and offers 8 total deliveries with the option to choose 2,4, or all 8 deliveries.
 Our Winter CSA is a great way to eat locally and seasonally beyond summer!

 The quantity in each share varies with the seasons.
 Early in the season expect your share to be lighter with the vegetables of spring and early summer.
 By mid/late summer the summer fruiting crops appear and add more variety to the share.
 Autumn shares reflect what is happening in the fields, and bring root and frost hardy crops.
 There will be plenty of those vegetables that you are familiar with plus some that are new and unique to your table.
 Variety and quantity may vary as each year is different.